giekaton/nimiq-knowledgebase/README.md

 ### How to start working with Nimiq in an easy way

-Download files from this repository and launch `index.html` in your browser.
+Download this repository and launch `index.html` in your browser.
 Press F12 to open browser console where you can access Nimiq object and execute different commands.

 For a more serious development, please see the official Nimiq core repository.
 <br>